karttur/geoimagine/_posts/2018/2018-10-09-setup-conda-environ.markdown

 If the package you want to install is neither available with <span class='terminal'>$ conda install</span>, nor available as a span class='terminal'>$ conda -forge</span> installation, you need to use an alternative package manager (as described [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-pkgs.html#installing-non-conda-packages)).
 This more or less always boils down to <span class='terminalapp'>pip</span>.

-The pacakge _sentinelsat_, used for searching and downloading satellte data from the European Space Agency (ESA) is only avalailable suing <span class='terminalapp'>pip</span>:
+The package _sentinelsat_, used for searching and downloading satellte data from the European Space Agency (ESA) is only avalailable suing <span class='terminalapp'>pip</span>:

 <span class='terminal'>(geoimagine0) ... $ pip install sentinelsat</span>